SwayLtd/Sway-App/README.md

 ### Last Updates

+- Remove "price" field from Event model and related components
 - Fix display of upcoming events in PromoterScreen
 - Fix metadata loading issue in EditEventScreen and refresh flow
 - Implement metadata system for Event with UI integration in EventScreen